Arctvrvs/64-bit-CPU/docs/branch_predictor_top.md

 # branch_predictor_top Module

 `branch_predictor_top.sv` integrates several prediction structures: a return stack buffer (RSB), a branch target buffer (BTB) with 2‑bit saturating counters, a small TAGE predictor and an indirect branch predictor.
 A lightweight Python model is available in `rtl/bp/branch_predictor_top.py` for unit tests.
+When the predictor components are constructed with a ``CoverageModel`` instance their updates automatically record BTB, TAGE and IBP allocation events as well as branch outcomes.
+The return stack buffer also notes underflow and overflow events.
 The module selects the next PC based on decode information and updates predictor state when branches retire.

 ## Parameters